Do you have a question about the Church of Jesus Christ of Latter-day Saints? Submit it online or fill out the form below.

 In keeping with the Church’s emphasis on families, members of the Church are supposed to research their own family trees and only submit names of their own ancestors for baptism.
 This Church-wide focus on families also necessitates a respect for others’ wishes regarding their families, and that’s what I believe is behind the Church’s denunciation of those who inappropriately submit names for proxy baptism.
 In addition, for those born within the last 95 years, permission is supposed to be obtained from, at a minimum, the closest living relative before ordinances are performed.
 For example, my family hasn’t done this proxy work for anyone in my grandmother’s line because my dad’s aunt objected and asked us not to, so we have respected her request.

 Every religion, every organization or group, however, has those who get overzealous in pursuit of their goals.
 No one is immune from the very human tendency to get too focused on the “end” and lose perspective on the here-and-now.
 Unfortunately, that has happened in some cases with baptism for the dead and particularly, as you mentioned, for Holocaust victims.
 As Church leaders have cracked down on those who submit names from unauthorized groups, such as Holocaust victims or celebrities, those who do so can lose their access to the Church’s genealogical database and possibly face additional discipline as well.
-(See more information in this article from last year.)
+(See more information in this article

 In most cases of inappropriate submissions, I believe that people simply lost sight of the forest for the trees and forgot the primary focus.
 These proxy baptisms are about asking for blessings on behalf of our own ancestors, while respecting the feelings and wishes of others regarding their ancestors.